LegallyNotBlonde/Movie_Analysis/README.md

 ## Purpose:
 1. **Forecasting Movie Sales Based on Historical Performance**
-2. **Make suggestions to movie producers on how to maximize their gross revenue**
+2. **Make suggestions to movie producers on how to maximize their gross revenue**: identify which types of movies made the highest profit

 * **PLEASE GIT PULL THE UPDATED FILES EVERY TIME BEFORE WRITING YOUR CODE**.